ahnlabio/abcwallet-extension-provider-api/README.md

 As a multi-chain supported wallet, ABC Wallet provides multiple ways on accessing provider functions for maximum compatibility, including [ethers](https://www.npmjs.com/package/ethers).

+For icons, please refer to `/icon` directory for right size for your DApp.

 We recommend to use convenience library, however, in cases where you need to directly access provider, please check [Using the Provider](#using-the-provider) section.

 # Chain IDs